 Original Research article

-MULTIFACTORIAL FACTORS ASSOCIATED WITH ANTIRETROVIRAL THERAPY DISCONTINUATION AT PATRICE LUMUMBA HEALTH CENTRE: A RETROSPECTIVE CROSS-SECTIONAL STUDY
+FACTORS CONTRIBUTING TO ANTIRETROVIRAL THERAPY DISCONTINUATION AT PATRICE LUMUMBA HEALTH CENTRE: A RETROSPECTIVE CROSS-SECTIONAL STUDY

 ABSTRACT

-Introduction: Human Immunodeficiency Virus (HIV) infection remains a major global public health challenge, with Sub-Saharan Africa, including Mozambique, bearing the greatest burden.
-Adherence to antiretroviral therapy (ART) is essential for viral suppression, reducing mortality, and preventing new infections, yet discontinuation persists due to complex social, economic, and structural factors.
+Introduction: Human Immunodeficiency Virus (HIV) infection is a major global public health challenge, with Sub-Saharan Africa bearing the greatest burden.
+Adherence to antiretroviral therapy (ART) is essential for viral suppression, reducing mortality, and preventing new infections.
+Yet, discontinuation to ART persists due to complex social, economic, and structural factors.
 Local evidence is critical to inform targeted interventions for retention in care.
-This study aimed to analyze the multifactorial determinants associated with ART discontinuation among patients receiving follow-up care at Patrice Lumumba Health Centre in Xai-Xai City, Gaza Province, Mozambique.
+This study assessed the determinants of ART discontinuation among patients receiving follow-up care at Patrice Lumumba Health Centre in Xai-Xai City, Gaza Province, Mozambique.

-Methodology: A retrospective cross-sectional study was conducted for all 134 patients who discontinued ART between 2017 and 2021, from a total of 2,067 patients in antiretroviral therapy.
-Treatment discontinuation was considered the failure to collect ART for over two months in accordance with the Mozambique Ministry of Health guidelines.
-The sampling technique used is purposive sampling to collect all clinical records of patients who discontinued antiretroviral treatment (ART) at Patrice Lumumba Health Centre between 2017 and 2021.
-Data on sociodemographic characteristics, clinical outcomes, nutritional patterns, place of residence, and reported stigma were manually extracted from records book, anonymized, and analyzed using SPSS version 28 to perform descriptive analysis.
-Ethical approval was obtained from the Institutional Committee of Bioethics for Health of Gaza (CIBS-Gaza, CIBS/2022/45).
+Methodology: A retrospective cross-sectional study was conducted for all 134 patients who discontinued ART between 2017 and 2021, from a total of 2,067 patients on antiretroviral therapy.
+Treatment discontinuation was considered as failure to collect ART for over two months in accordance with the Mozambique Ministry of Health guidelines.
+The study employed purposive sampling to collect data from clinical records of patients who discontinued antiretroviral treatment (ART) at Patrice Lumumba Health Centre between 2017 and 2021. andData was entered in Excel,analyzed using SPSS version 28, and presented using descriptive statistics.

-Results: Discontinuation was most frequent among women (74.6%) and young adults aged 21–31 years ( 43%).
-Peaks occurred in 2019 and 2021, possibly influenced by structural and programmatic factors, including the indirect effects of the COVID-19 pandemic.
-While adverse reactions and reported discrimination were limited, socioeconomic and sociocultural determinants such as domestic workload, lack of partner support, food insecurity, and logistical barriers predominated.
-Most patients (58.2%) resided close to the health center, indicating that geographic proximity alone does not ensure retention.
-Nutritional patterns were generally adequate, with 85.1% reporting three daily meals, suggesting that food insecurity affected only a minority.
+Results: Discontinuation was most frequent among women (100, 74.6%) and young adults aged 21–31 years ( 43%).
+Peaks occurred in 2019 and 2021, While adverse reactions and reported discrimination were limited, socioeconomic and sociocultural determinants such as domestic workload, lack of partner support, food insecurity, and logistical barriers predominated.
+Most patients (58.2%) resided close to the health center, Nutritional patterns were generally adequate, with 85.1% reporting three daily meals,.
 Discontinuation was a multifactorial phenomenon shaped by social, economic, cultural, and organizational factors rather than single isolated determinants.

 Conclusions: ART discontinuation at Patrice Lumumba Health Centre is influenced by intersecting social, economic, cultural, and structural factors, with young women particularly vulnerable.
 Although adverse reactions and stigma were less frequent, they remain important barriers.
 The study highlights the need for differentiated retention strategies, including active follow-up, psychosocial support, flexible clinic schedules, community-based delivery models, and the creation of confidential and welcoming care environments.
 These findings provide context-specific insights that contribute to evidence-based interventions to improve patient retention, adherence, and programmatic outcomes for HIV control in Mozambique.